2sherpas/2sherpas.github.io/_posts/2020-02-21-aggregating-rest-api-data-with-aws-appsync.md

 	ListEmployees: [Employee]
 }
 {% endhighlight %}
-And after running a query againts our Appsync we will have a list of employees.
+And after running that query in Appsync we will have a list of employees.

 ## Agreggating data
 <br>